 An invoice, statement, or other documentation to support your claims about the debt

 The more detailed information you have, the stronger your position in inducing your customer to pay.
 You’ll also be in a much better position to provide the customer on the other end of the line a positive experience as you work with them to handle the debt.
 Ensure that you’re well-informed and organized before picking up the phone.

 Collection call tips

-Consider your strategy and adopt the following best practices once you are ready to contact your customer by phone.
+Consider your strategy and adopt the following collection call techniques once you are ready to contact your customer by phone.
 These collection call tips will help ensure that your calls have the best chance of success—of vital importance given that on average 50% of B2B invoices in the US are paid late, and 8% are written off.